-Do you ever feel overwhelmed by all the information out there when it comes to dieting, fat shaming, obesity epidemic and everything in between?
+Do you ever feel overwhelmed by all the information out there when it comes to dieting, weight loss, fat shaming, obesity epidemic and everything in between?

 At its core Intuitive Dieting™ means using dieting methods to control how much I eat and following the Intuitive Eating principles to determine what I eat and when.

 I keep asking myself: Are you hungry, what do you want?
 There are many types of hunger!
 The 10 principles of Intuitive Eating help me understand the difference between my mind’s and my body’s hunger and I am learning to create more alignment between the two.

 My body is infinitely wise.
 An obese body does not, for instance, want a lot of food but I've been ignoring those messages for a long time.
 With Intuitive Dieting I use dieting methods to learn to eat less and to reconnect with my bodies' natural hunger signals.

 I am not just putting any food on the table that is within my plan but I am actively working with my body to give it what it needs.